Phonognatha graeffei

 Phonognatha graeffei, referred to as the leaf curling spider, is a common Australian spider found in woodlands and urban areas in the northeastern, eastern and southern states.
-A small member of the family Araneidae, the orb-weavers, it was previously placed in Tetragnathidae.
+A member of the family Araneidae, the orb-weavers, it was previously placed in Tetragnathidae.

 The spider is distinguished by having a curled leaf at the centre of its web, in which it shelters.
 The species form pairs living together in the same leaf, though at opposite ends of their shelter, even before mating at maturity.
 The female creates a separate curled leaf "nursery" hung in foliage nearby.

 Appearance

 The body length of the male is 5 to 6mm and female 8 to 12mm.
 Males and females look very similar with red-brown legs and body and a cream coloured pattern on their backs.
 Their bodies are fat and oval shaped with long tapered legs.

 Web

 The web, with its shelter at the centre, is easily identifiable.
 The leaf curling spider cleverly weaves a leaf or other object into the centre of its web as a hide-away from birds and other predators.
 Leaves are twisted along their length to form a funnel, (sometimes with a silk wall on one side, if necessary) that the spider can retreat into.
 They have also been known to use old snail shells and discarded pieces of paper.
 Although often found clustered in the same area, each spider has its own web.